arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 <a name="Exercise2"></a>
 ### Exercise 2: Sending and Receiving Messages ###

-In the previous exercise, you added the necessary code to the aplication in order to create Windows Azure Service Bus topics and subscriptions.
+In Exercise 1, you added the necessary code to the aplication in order to create Windows Azure Service Bus topics and subscriptions.
 You will now update the application to send messages to a topic and receive the messages that arrive to the subscriptions.

 <a name="Ex2Task1"></a>
 #### Task 1 - Sending Messages ####

-In this task, you will send messages to a topic and verify that each message arrives to all subscriptions.
+In this task, you will send messages to a Service Bus topic.
 You can send any serializable object as a **Message** through topics.
 You will send a **CustomMessage** object which has its own properties and is agnostic on how the Service Bus topic works or interacts with your application.

+1. In **Visual Studio**, open the **Begin.sln** solution file from **Source\Ex2-SendingAndReceivingMessages\Begin\**.
+Alternatively, you may continue with the solution that you obtained after completing the previous exercise.

 1. If not already opened, open the **HomeController.cs** file under the **Controllers** folder in the **UsingTopics** project.